 Mallorca´s Sierra Tramuntana is a UNESCO World Heritage site and one of the top national landmarks in Spain.
 The area is full of secret Spanish villages ( like Soller, Escorca, Pollenca, Valldemossa, Deia, and Fornalutx) and the views from Cap de Formentor will reveal in front of you some of the most unforgettable cliffs in Spain.

-Also, Mallorca ranks globally for its capital Palma de Mallorca with one of the most beautiful Spanish cathedrals, Palma Aquarium (with the largest collection of live coral in Europe), Cuevas del Drach, and some of Spain´s best beaches.
+Also, Mallorca ranks globally for its capital Palma de Mallorca with one of the most beautiful Spanish cathedrals, Palma Aquarium (with the largest collection of live coral in Europe), and some of Spain´s best beaches.
+In addition, visiting the Drach Caves in Mallorca is a must-do when on the island.

 2. Tenerife